etianen/django-s3-storage/README.rst

     # The signature version to use for S3 requests.
     AWS_S3_SIGNATURE_VERSION = None

+    # If True, then files with the same name will overwrite each other.
+By default it's set to False to have
+    # extra characters appended.
+    AWS_S3_FILE_OVERWRITE =  False

 **Important:** Several of these settings (noted above) will not affect existing files.
 To sync the new settings to existing files, run ``./manage.py s3_sync_meta django.core.files.storage.default_storage``.